 In order to understand images, we need to be able to talk about them.
-We need to be able to identify various attributes of images, and see how they are different than other images.
+We need to be able to identify various attributes of images, and identify how they are different from other images.

 Here’s a list of some common properties that an image (or a thing in an image) may have.

 - Implied motion